In this By-law and all other By-laws of the Corporation, unless the context otherwise requires:

 Any duly constituted national beef cattle association incorporated under the Animal Pedigree Act may be admitted, upon application to the Board, to regular membership in the Corporation.

-There shall be three categories of regular membership based on the number of cattle registrations
+There shall be four c of regular membership based on the number of cattle registrations

 processed by the member in the preceding calendar year, as follows:

 i.
-Those members registering or recording more than 10,000 animals shall be designated “Category 1” members;
+Those members registering or recording 1 to 2,000 animals shall be designated “Category 1” members;

 iii.
-Those members registering or recording 1,500 animals or fewer shall be designated “Category 3” members.
+Those members registering or recording 10,001 to 30,000 animals or fewer shall be designated “Category 3” members.

 Any person, agency, educational institution, foundation, society or Corporation not otherwise eligible for regular membership in the Corporation may, upon application to the Board be admitted to associate membership in the Corporation.